McNullty/repl-workflow-demo/README.md

 This library will demonstrate working with REPL using reloaded workflow.

-I will follow documentation in this library: https://github.com/stuartsierra/component
+I will follow documentation in this library: https://github.com/tolitius/mount Mount library is alternative to Stuarts Sierra Component library, but it is used by Luminus framework, is still deleoped and markets itself as more flexible.

 Documentation will be done using [lein-marginalia "0.9.0"]

 ## Usage